cmason3/vaulty/README.md

 <h2 align="center">Vaulty - Encrypt/Decrypt with ChaCha20-Poly1305</h2>

 Vaulty is an extremely lightweight encryption/decryption tool which uses ChaCha20-Poly1305 to provide 256-bit authenticated encryption (AEAD) using Scrypt as the password based key derivation function.
-It can be used to encrypt/decrypt files or `stdin` if you don't specify any files.
+It can be used to encrypt/decrypt files, or `stdin` if you don't specify any files.

 #### Vaulty Usage